Symptoms of bowel cancer

 Bowel cancer symptoms can include:

-- pain or swelling in the abdomen
+- pain or swelling in your tummy

 - extreme tiredness for no obvious reason